jikamens/chrome-lj-tos-hider/README.md

 Chrome LiveJournal ToS Hider
 ============================

 LiveJournal recently changed their Terms of Service.
-Many people find the new Terms of Service unacceptable and are unwilling to accept them.
-Some people even find the new Terms of Service so unacceptable that not only are they unwilling to accept them, they want to go further and delete their LiveJournal accounts.
+Many people are unwilling to accept the new Terms of Service.
+Some people even find them so unacceptable that they want to delete their LiveJournal accounts.

 The only way to delete one's LiveJournal account is via the [Account Status page](http://www.livejournal.com/accountstatus/).
 Unfortunately, it's impossible to access that page without accepting the new Terms of Service, since the "NEW USER AGREEMENT" pop-up appears on every page of the LiveJournal site, preventing the user from accessing the page until they have accepted the new agreement.